 The trail is continuous and offers various sections for recreational activity.
+See our trail guide for more information and a detailed map.

 This paved section of the trail is typically bustling with joggers, walkers, in-line skaters and bicyclists.
 Mt.
 Shasta rises to the south as the trail passes through farmland on its way to the tiny community of Olene.
 Approaching Olene, notice Olene Gap, a naturally-formed narrow opening in the mountains that allows just enough space for the trail, Highway 140 and the Lost River to course through.